GlobalWebIndex/weak-css/README.md

 Block, Element and modifier.
 From our experience pure BEM can lead to real explosion of names on Element level namespace especially in applications where UI seems to be rather nested than listed.
 Also modifiers tend to fight with pseudo selectors.
-This is why `state` as addition class is used over modifier.
+This is why `state` as additional class is used over modifier.

 ## :point_up: Basic Rules